The map beneath

 How long does it take to read the Odyssey?

 Roughly 10 to 14 hours for most adults in a modern translation — the length of a substantial novel.
 The poem is 24 short 'books,' each about 25 to 40 minutes.
-Spread over the two weeks before release, that's under an hour a day.
+Spread over two weeks, that's under an hour a day.

-What if I can't read the whole thing before 17 July?
+What if I can't read the whole thing first?

 Read the spine: Books 1, 5–6, 9–12, 19, and 21–23 cover the crisis at home, Calypso's island, the famous wanderings, the night interview with Penelope, and the ending — about six to seven hours.
 Read a short overview of the rest and you'll know the story's shape and its stakes.